 This genealogical section of the WexfordTown.ie website is full of information and links to help you research family histories based around Wexford.
 It also includes a link to a surname search bar showing the distribution of a particular surname across the country in the mid-19th century as well as links to some wonderful photographs from c.
 100 years ago.

-This is a fantastic list of links which delves deep into various aspects and resources related to genealogical research in Wexford.
+This is a fantastic list of links which delves deep into various aspects and resources related to Wexford genealogy and research of that area of interest.
 Certain heritage and genealogy-focussed tourist sites are noted as well as links to information about seminal historical events in Wexford’s history.

 There are 294,468 records of Irishmen serving in the British Army between 1760 and 1915.
 The basic listings give a name, birth year, birth parish (location), service number and regiment served in (if known).
 If you think your ancestor served in the British Army during this period then this is a great place to start your research.